Ground deicing of aircraft: Process

 Transport Canada) publish detailed tables giving the hold over time for various combinations of deicing fluids and atmospheric conditions.

 Holdover times can be short, sometimes just a few minutes, so deicing of commercial passenger aircraft is usually done after the passengers are aboard and the aircraft is otherwise ready for departure.
 That way the aircraft can depart immediately after deicing is complete.

 If an aircraft exceeds its holdover time, it must be deiced again.
 If an anti-icing fluid was used, that fluid will now be considered "failed" and must be removed before re-application.
 Anti-icing fluids must not be applied over a previous failed layer.

 Because aircraft icing is such an important safety issue, most aviation authorities and commercial aircraft operators require detailed management plans and record keeping to ensure that the process is done in a safe, organized, timely, and repeatable fashion.

-Deicing Methods
+Methods

-Fluid-based deicing
+Fluid-based

 In most cases ground-based deicing is accomplished by spraying the aircraft with an aircraft deicing fluid just prior to departure.
 For commercial aircraft this fluid is usually applied to contaminated surfaces using a specially designed machine.
 For smaller aircraft a handheld spray applicator may suffice.

 Deicing fluids are typically based on propylene glycol or ethylene glycol, which freeze at a lower temperature than water.
 There are several different types of fluid, falling into two basic categories: